lawyer notary public worker founder

 In the summer of 2008, Ron opened Franklin Law and made good on his dream to start a social justice oriented law firm focused exclusively on protecting workers’ interests.
 Years later, Ron is more committed than ever to helping workers help themselves and to protecting the interests of workers from every walk of life and in every workplace.

 Over the years Ron has remained true to this vision.
 He has represented and worked with an incredibly diverse group of workers from a variety of backgrounds, workplaces, occupations and professions.
 He has appeared before the Human Rights Tribunal of Ontario, Board of Referees, Workplace Safety and Insurance Board, Workplace Safety and Insurance Appeals Tribunal, Ontario Labour Relations Board, Small Claims Court, Superior Court of Justice, Ontario Court of Justice and Ontario Court of Appeal.
 He has also been involved in discipline and capacity proceedings before professional regulatory bodies such as the Law Society of Upper Canada and the Ontario College of Nurses, and in judicial review proceedings before the Divisional Court.

 Ron prides himself on staying active in the community.
 He was part of the Ontario Bar Association’s Wrongful Dismissal Task Force, a member of the Ontario Trial Lawyers Association, a member of the Workers’ Action Centre’s Board of Directors and has volunteered with the African Canadian Legal Clinic.
 He has written employment and human rights law columns for Pride News Magazine and the Canadian Immigrant Magazine and has appeared as a guest on CKLN’s “Saturday Morning Live” radio show, on Joy 1250′s “Life Matters” internet radio show and on the Sun News Network.
 He regularly speaks to law students and other students interested in pursuing social justice careers.
-He is currently a member of Human Rights Tribunal of Ontario’s Practice Advisory Committee, the Canadian Association of Black Lawyers, a member of the Association of Human Rights Lawyers, a member of the Osgoode Hall Law School Alumni Association’s Board, and an Executive Secretary to Unifor’s Public Review Board.
+He is currently a member of Human Rights Tribunal of Ontario’s Practice Advisory Committee, ARCH Disability Law Centre, the Canadian Association of Black Lawyers, a member of the Association of Human Rights Lawyers, a member of the Osgoode Hall Law School Alumni Association’s Board, and an Executive Secretary to Unifor’s Public Review Board.